Call for Fellows

 🧩 The Creative Technologist: Designs and develops interactive digital content—e.g. websites, games, bots, speculative apps—that invites audiences to explore the implications of public AI.

-✍️ The Writer: Produces a narrative essay, work of fiction, or creative nonfiction piece that builds a new political imaginary for AI.
+✍️ The Writer: Produces a narrative essay, work of fiction, or well-researched nonfiction piece that builds a new political imaginary for AI.
 Can include speculative fiction, oral history, or persuasive political writing.

 These fellows will collaborate, share ideas and themes, and contribute to a shared narrative ecosystem.